-Members are reminded that it was agreed at the August 2021 Council meeting that the existing Recovery Governance Structure be used to develop the Councils' PEACE PLUS Action Plan.
+Members were reminded that it was agreed at the August 2021 Council meeting that the existing Recovery Governance Structure be used to develop the Councils' PEACE PLUS Action Plan.

-Officers have been engaging on a regular basis with SEUPB appointed consultants on the development of the Council's Peace Plus Action Plan generally and establishment of a PEACE PLUS Partnership specifically.
+Officers had been engaging on a regular basis with SEUPB appointed consultants on the development of the Council's Peace Plus Action Plan generally and establishment of a PEACE PLUS Partnership specifically.

-The consortium has provided a PEACE PLUS Partnership Development Discussion document for local authorities in Northern Ireland, which is enclosed for Members' information.
+The consortium had provided a PEACE PLUS Partnership Development Discussion document for local authorities in Northern Ireland, which was circulated for Members' information.

-Members are reminded that the Peace IV Partnership was established in 2016 with the Partnership model agreed at the June 2016 Community Planning and Regeneration Committee as follows:
+Members were reminded that the Peace IV Partnership was established in 2016 with the Partnership model agreed at the June 2016 Community Planning and Regeneration Committee as follows: